All About Mucositis

 Who gets mucositis?

-Factors that can increase your chance of getting mucositis, or that can make it worse if it does occur, include:
+Factors that can raise your chance of getting mucositis, or that can make it worse if it does occur, include:

 • Poor oral or dental health.